microsoft/terminal/doc/specs/#976 - VT52 escape sequences.md

 Most of the missing VT52 functionality can be implemented in terms of existing VT100 methods.

 * The _Cursor Up_, _Cursor Down_, _Cursor Left_, and _Cursor Right_ commands are already implemented.
-* The _Enter Graphics Mode_ and _Exit Graphics Mode_ commands can probably use the existing `DesignateCharset` method, although this would require a new `VTCharacterSets` option with a corresponding table of characters.
+* The _Enter Graphics Mode_ and _Exit Graphics Mode_ commands can probably use the existing `DesignateCharset` method, although this would require a new `VTCharacterSets` option with a corresponding table of characters (see below).
 * The _Reverse Line Feed_ command can use the existing `ReverseLineFeed` method.
 * The _Erase to End of Display_ and _Erase to End of Line_ commands can use the existing `EraseInDisplay` and `EraseInLine` methods.
 * The _Cursor Home_ and _Direct Cursor Address_ commands can probably be implemented using the `CursorPosition` method.
 Technically the _Direct Cursor Address_ has different rules for the boundary conditions, but nobody seems to get that right, so it's probably not that big a deal.